paulkarpenko/us-code-ui/uscode/title-24-hospitals-and-asylums/chapter-010-armed-forces-retirement-home.md

 **(f) Acceptance of gifts**

-(1) The Chief Operating Officer may accept gifts of money, property, and facilities on behalf of the Retirement Home.
+(1) The Chief Operating Officer may accept, receive, solicit, hold, administer, and use any gift, devise, or bequest, either absolutely or in trust, of real or personal property, or any income therefrom or other interest therein, for the benefit of the Retirement Home.

 (2) Monies received as gifts, or realized from the disposition of property and facilities received as gifts, shall be deposited in the Armed Forces Retirement Home Trust Fund.

 ### Statutory Notes

 #### Amendments
+2018—Subsec. (f)(1).
+Pub.
+L. 115–232 amended par.
+(1) generally.
+Prior to amendment, par.
+(1) read as follows: “The Chief Operating Officer may accept gifts of money, property, and facilities on behalf of the Retirement Home.”

 2011—Subsec. (c)(2).
 Pub.
 L. 112–81 struck out “, including the Local Boards of those facilities” before period at end.

 2001—Pub.
 L. 107–107 amended section catchline and text generally, substituting provisions relating to the Chief Operating Officer of the Retirement Home for provisions relating to the composition and operation of Retirement Home Board.